Wanghaha2333/RTC_papers/README.md

 # RTC_papers after 2022

+The owner's research interest mainly lies in the application layer perspective in webrtc live video delivery.

 Here is a repository for the paper list of WebRTC live video streaming after 2022.

 Conferences include: SIGCOMM, NSDI, Mobicom, CoNEXT, MobiSys, INFOCOM, ACM MM, WWW